pyvivid/K8S-References/kubectl_apply_vs_replace_create.md

 + kubectl patch<br>
 is crucial for managing the Kubernetes resources effectively.

+kubectl apply
-kubectl apply is a declarative command that manages applications through files defining the resource.
+* is a declarative command that manages applications through files defining the resource.
-It reads the manifest file and creates the resource if it doesn't exist, and if it does, the resource is automatically updated.
+* reads the manifest file and creates the resource if it doesn't exist, and if it does, the resource is automatically updated.
-This is why kubectl apply is often preferred over kubectl create and kubectl replace as it allows management of resources in a more controlled and predictable manner.
+This is why kubectl apply is often preferred over kubectl create and kubectl replace as it allows management of resources in a more controlled and predictable manner.<br>

-The syntax for kubectl apply is pretty straightforward
+The syntax for kubectl apply is pretty straightforward<br>

-`# kubectl apply -f FILENAME`
+`# kubectl apply -f FILENAME`<br>
 e.g. # kubectl apply -f my-app-config.yml

 Lets say you want to update the image version within a pod, then we update the manifest file and run the "kubectl apply" to update the images in realtime.